 Now, though, its meaning is bigger and bolder.
 And it implies high stakes for today’s workplace.

-Return to office guidance is slowly being replaced with RTO mandates.
-RTO mandates represent an organizational shift to how we work, a decree about where and when employees should be in the office.
+RTO mandates represent an organizational shift in how we work, a decree about where and when employees should be in the office.
 And they’re affecting how employees think about their future with your organization.

 Return to office trends: Why bring people back now?

-Employers are leaning toward bringing people back to fully in-office or hybrid work for many reasons.
+Employers are rejecting a wholesale remote environment and leaning toward a fully in-office or structured or hybrid work for many reasons.
 For example:

 - Collaboration.
 Many believe in-person interaction is crucial for creative brainstorming and stronger team collaboration.